Bernard Borggreve

 Bernard Robert August Borggreve (6 July 1836, Magdeburg – 5 April 1914, Bendorf) was a German forestry scientist.
 He is known for introducing the "Borggreve method", a silvicultural process for selection cutting of trees.

 Biography

 He received his education at the Forestry Academy in Eberswalde as a pupil of Julius Theodor Christian Ratzeburg, followed by studies at the University of Göttingen.
-In 1864 he was named head of the Hohenlohe forestry service in Koschentin, and two years later, became a lecturer of forestry at the Agricultural Academy in Bonn-Poppelsdorf.
+In 1864 he was named head of the Hohenlohe forestry service at the Koszęcin palace in Koschentin, and two years later, became a lecturer of forestry at the Agricultural Academy in Bonn-Poppelsdorf.
 From 1868 he taught classes in zoology and botany at the newly founded Academy of Forestry in Hann.
 Münden.

 In 1872 he was appointed head forester in Zöckeritz (near Bitterfeld), and in 1879 returned to Hann.
 Münden as a professor and director of the forest academy.
 In 1891 he was appointed by the Prussian Ministry of Agriculture as Oberforstmeister in Wiesbaden.